jellyfin-archive/jellyfin-docs/general/clients/web-config.md

 ```

 > [!NOTE]
-> If the config.json file doesn't exist first, docker will map it as a directory instead of a file.
+> If the config.json file doesn't exist on the first run, Docker will map it to a directory instead of a file, which won't work.

 ## Customizations